op-eyee/tester/README.md

 - [x] Productivity is likely to decrease.
 - [ ] Productivity is likely to increase.
 - [ ] Productivity is likely to stay the same.
-- [ ] Productivity can’t be predicted.
+- [ ] Productivity can't be predicted.

 ### When can Developers cancel a Sprint? (choose the best option)